Solrød Municipality: Overview

 Further inland lies fertile farmland, dotted with the old villages of Karlstrup, Solrød, Jersie, Kirke Skensved, and Gammel Havdrup.
-The town of Havdrup has a station on the Lille Syd railway between Roskilde and Køge.
+The town of Havdrup has a station on the Little South railway line between Roskilde and Køge.

 Neighboring municipalities are Greve to the north, Roskilde to the west, and Køge to the south.
 To the east is Køge Bay (Køge Bugt).

 There are popular beaches along the Køge Bay coast, and the municipality is a popular summer house area.
 The area attracts both local day visitors and summer vacationers who are interested in boating, beaches and sunshine.

 History

 The 2007 municipal reform left the boundaries of Solrød unchanged.

 Urban areas

 There are four urban areas in the municipality: